-At year-end, IDA's unrestricted bank balance was approximately \$1.9 million.
-Of this amount, \$250,000 was covered by the Federal Depository Insurance Corporation (FDIC) and \$1.7 million was collateralized with securities held by the pledging financial institution.
+At year-end, IDA's unrestricted balance held in bank was approximately \$0.8 million.
+Of this amount, \$250,000 was covered by the Federal Depository Insurance Corporation (FDIC) and the remaining balance was collateralized with securities held by the pledging financial institution.